teremich/teameet/README.md

     - setting up the databases:
         - `docker compose up` (the easiest way to get the databases running)
     - building the backend:
+        - (beware of the node version in the .nvmrc file)
         - `npm install`
         - `npx prisma generate`
         - `npm run build`
     - building the frontend:
+        - (beware of the node version in the .nvmrc file)
         - `cd client`
         - `npm i --legacy-peer-deps`
         - `npm run build`
         - `cd ..`
     - running teameet:
+        - (cwd is the project root)
         - `npx prisma migrate deploy`
         - `npm start`
 - now you have a porduction build of teameet